 In April 1735 Philip V entrusted Filippo Juvarra with the construction of a new palace in Madrid to replace the Royal Alcazar, a former fortress, which had been destroyed by fire.
-The Italian architect had acquired fame by designing Basilica di Superga and Palazzo Madama for Victor Amadeus II, Duke of Savoy who, after becoming King of Sardinia in 1720, decided to give Turin the aspect of a royal capital.
+The Italian architect had acquired fame by designing Basilica di Superga and Palazzo Madama for Victor Amadeus II, Duke of Savoy who, after becoming King of Sicily in 1713, decided to give Turin the aspect of a royal capital.
 Juvarra designed also the façade of La Granja de San Ildefonso, but could not oversee its construction because he died suddenly in January 1736.
 This was done by his assistant Giovanni Battista Sacchetti who was appointed Chief Architect of the Court and held this position until his death in 1764.
 The façade is characterized by the use of the Colossal order, which extends through two or more interior storeys.
 It was employed by Michelangelo at Palazzo dei Conservatori, by Bernini at Palazzo Chigi Odescalchi and by Juvarra himself at Palazzo Madama.
 You may wish to see Cappella Antamoro, an early work by Juvarra in Rome and his book of drawings of papal coats of arms.

 The saloons above and below were once filled with paintings and antiques (..)
 After having been long neglected, they were carted out to Madrid by Ferdinand VII (king in 1814-1833), when he refurnished the palace with his favourite modern trumpery.
 Ford